vanda-mugo/JavaScript/README.md

-##Javascript Project practice

-#Description :
+# Javascript Project Practice

+## Description
-The main purpose of this repository is to share course, personal and challenge projects that I do for review with forum members and feedback from any developer interested in the same .
+The main purpose of this repository is to share course, personal, and challenge projects that I do for review with forum members and feedback from any developer interested in the same.

-#features languages :#
-                    **Javascript
-                    **HTML
-                    **CSS
+## Features Languages
+- **Javascript**
+- **HTML**
+- **CSS**

+## How to Use It
-how to use it: within each project will be provided a readMe file associated with the project on how to experiment/ use it to achieve the desired explained concepts
+Within each project, a README file will be provided to explain how to experiment with/use it to achieve the desired explained concepts.

-#Technologies :#
+## Technologies
 1. React.js
 2. Express.js
 3. Next.js
 4. Node.js